CruGlobal/crubrand/README.md

 ### Install using Bower:

+If you already have an existing bower.json file, run the following command:

+    $ bower install --save crubrand

-Create a bower.json file that lists crubrand as a dependency and change the values to fit your project:
+Otherwise, create a bower.json file that lists crubrand as a dependency and change the values to fit your project:

     {
       "name": "your-project-name",